Cobblestone Society By Laws

 Section 1.
 Museum Director: The position of Museum Director and Curator shall be available to be filled by a majority vote of the Board of Trustees at a regular meeting.
 This position may be either a paid or volunteer position at the discretion of the Cobblestone Society Board of Trustees.

 Section 2.
 Duties of Support Staff Positions shall be prescribed by the Board of Trustees in “Job Descriptions.”

 Section 1.
 Legislative Powers: All legislative powers of the Cobblestone Society shall be vested in the membership.

-- No decision made by a majority vote of the general membership at a Membership Meeting may be overturned by the Board of Trustees.
+a.
+No decision made by a majority vote of the general membership at an Annual Meeting may be overturned by the Board of Trustees.

 Section 2.
 Annual meetings: There will be an Annual Meeting of the Society at the direction of the Board of Trustees for election of Officers and Trustees, receiving reports, and the transaction of any other business.

 Section 3.
 Special meetings: A special meeting of the Society may be called at the discretion of the Board of Trustees.
 Upon the written request of 15 members of the Society, the Board of Trustees shall be required to call a special meeting of the Society for a specific purpose.
 Notice of any special meeting shall be given in the same manner as notice for the Annual Meeting.

 Section 4.
 Meeting Notification: Notice of an Annual Meeting shall be distributed to the last recorded address of each member at least 15 days before the time appointed for the meeting.
 All notices of the meeting shall set forth the date, location, time, and purpose of the meeting.

 Section 5.
 Agenda: The agenda for all Annual Meetings will be established by the President and will be provided to the membership no less than fifteen (15) days before any Annual Meeting.